 What Your Task Velocity Is Really Telling You

-A Task Velocity score is easy to read on the surface — above 1.0x is good, below 1.0x is bad.
-But that framing misses most of what the number is actually telling you.
-This article is for people who already understand what Task Velocity is and want to use it as a diagnostic tool, not just a scorecard.
+A Task Velocity score is easy to read at a glance — the tier label does that part for you.
+But the label alone misses most of what the number is actually telling you.
+This is for people who already know what Task Velocity is and want to use it as a diagnostic, not just a badge.

 The Three Reasons Velocity Drops